AguaClara/Textbook/Introduction/Introduction.rst

 Tools to Find the Edge of Knowledge
 -----------------------------------

- - Don't believe everything we say
- - Ask lots of questions
+Don't believe everything we say.
+Ask lots of questions:

   - How do you know that?
 The goal here is to identify the difference between what is known and what is hypothesized.
   - What is the equation that describes the physics of this process?
 If there isn't an equation that describes the process and that can be used to design the reactor for the process, then it is likely that the physics of the process is not yet understood.